MicrosoftDocs/architecture-center/docs/ai-ml/architecture/baseline-openai-e2e-chat-content.md

 There are two services in this architecture that use key-based authentication: Azure OpenAI and the Azure Machine Learning managed online endpoint.
 Because you're using key-based authentication for these services, It's important to:

 - Store the key in a secure store like Azure Key Vault for on-demand access from authorized clients (such as the Azure Web App hosting the prompt flow container).
 - Implement a key rotation strategy.
-If you [manually rotate the keys](/azure/storage/common/storage-account-keys-manage?tabs=azure-portal#manually-rotate-access-keys), you should create a key expiration policy and use Azure policy to monitor whether the key has been rotated.
+If you [manually rotate the keys](/azure/storage/common/storage-account-keys-manage?tabs=azure-portal#manually-rotate-access-keys), you should create a key expiration policy and use Azure Policy to monitor whether the key has been rotated.

 ### OpenAI model fine-tuning

 If you're fine-tuning OpenAI models in your implementation, consider the following guidance:

 - If you're uploading training data for fine-tuning, consider using [customer managed keys](/azure/ai-services/openai/encrypt-data-at-rest#customer-managed-keys-with-azure-key-vault) for encrypting that data.
-- If you're storing training data in a store such as Azure Blob Storage, consider using a customer managed key for data encryption, use a managed identity to control access to the data, and a private endpoint to connect to the data.
+- If you're storing training data in a store such as Azure Blob Storage, consider using a customer-managed key for data encryption, use a managed identity to control access to the data, and a private endpoint to connect to the data.

 ## Performance efficiency